Dark Mode

 5. Obtain A Marriage Certificate

-Secure an official marriage certificate from the country where the marriage took place so that you can use it in the subsequent immigration process.
+Secure an official marriage certificate from the country where the marriage took place.
+This document is key to the immigration process.

 6. Apply For A Marriage-Based Visa

-To apply for a marriage-based visa, ask your partner to complete and file Form I-130, Petition for Alien Relative with USCIS and wait for its approval.
+Ask your partner to complete and file Form I-130 with USCIS and wait for its approval.

 Once Form I-130 is approved, it will be sent to the National Visa Center (NVC) for further processing.

-National Visa Center processing time may vary depending on various factors, such as completeness and accuracy of filed documents, background checks or security clearance.
+The NVC processing time may vary depending on various factors, such as the completeness and accuracy of filed documents, background checks, or security clearance.

 After the NVC processes your petition, they will forward your case to the U.S. Embassy or Consulate in your country.